Learn more about our ongoing work and Housing First approach.

 Homeward 2020’s 10-Year Plan

-The Ten Year Plan outlines our collective effort and key strategies to build a local system to address homelessness in Fort Collins.
+The ongoing updates of the 10 Year Plan outline our collective effort and key strategies to build a local system to address homelessness in Fort Collins.

 - A focus on helping individuals and families access permanent housing as quickly as possible;